leriomaggio/python-data-science/README.md

 ## Credits and Acknowledgments

+* Materials in the **`numpy`** section is adapted and updated from https://github.com/leriomaggio/numpy_euroscipy2015
+<span style="font-size: small;float: right;">&copy; 2015-2018 Valerio Maggio.

-* The materials in the **`pandas`** section has been taken and adapted from https://github.com/alanderex/pandas-pydata-2017
+* The materials in the **`pandas`** section has been mostly taken and adapted from https://github.com/alanderex/pandas-pydata-2017
 <span style="font-size: small;float: right;">&copy; 2015-2017 Alexander C.S.
 Hendorf, <a href="http://koenigsweg.com">Königsweg GmbH</a>, Mannheim </span>

+   - The Pandas anti-patterns section has been adapted from the fantastic tutorial @ PyCon Otto by Pietro Battiston _Pandas, the wrong way_ source: https://pietrobattiston.it/python:pycon